Daniel-KM/Omeka-S-module-SearchSolr/README.md

 To add the hashed password, it is simpler to use the api endpoint, so add the specific admin user like that, and restart the server:

+**Important**: don't forget to remove the next lines from the shell or browser history, because they contain the password.
+Or add a space before the commmand line to skip it from the history.
+Anyway, the password should be added in the config of the module, so it is available in the database.

 ```sh
 curl --user solr:SolrRocks http://localhost:8983/api/cluster/security/authentication -H 'Content-type:application/json' -d '{"set-user": {"omeka_admin":"My Secret Pass Phrase"}}'
 sudo systemctl restart solr